LeONTheProfess/aiogram_NoticeRabbitMQ/README.md

 ### Systemd
 1. Perform steps 1-4 from "just to test" option above;
-2. Copy `aiogram-notice-bot.example.service` to `aiogram-notice-bot.service` (or whatever your prefer), open it and edit `WorkingDirectory` and `ExecStart` directives;
+2. Copy `notice-bot.example.service` to `notice-bot.service` (or whatever your prefer), open it and edit `WorkingDirectory` and `ExecStart` directives;
 3. Copy (or symlink) that service file to `/etc/systemd/system/` directory;
-4. Enable your service `sudo systemctl enable aiogram-notice-bot --now`;
+4. Enable your service `sudo systemctl enable notice-bot --now`;
-5. Check that service is running: `systemctl status aiogram-notice-bot` (can be used without root privileges).
+5. Check that service is running: `systemctl status notice-bot` (can be used without root privileges).

 ### Docker + Docker Compose
 1. Get `docker-compose.example.yml` file and rename it as `docker-compose.yml`;